 Weight benches are an ideal tool that can be used in any training program that is focused on increasing strength and are a great way to optimise your workouts.
 There are a variety of types such as flat benches, folding benches, and Olympic benches, which can be tailored to your specific needs and exercise goals.

 Weight benches are ideal for helping to increase strength, as they provide a solid base, allowing users to train at or near their limit.

 Including a weight bench in your workout takes you from being able to only do standing exercises to adding seated, lying, leaning and a number of other different variations to the mix.
-This added versatility allows it to provide you with an incredibly well-rounded workout.
+This versatility enables you to perform a variety of exercises that make for an incredibly well-rounded workout programme.

-Stability is essential for those with joint issues, as training with heavy weights could exacerbate the issue at a moments notice.
+Stability is essential for those with joint issues, as training with heavy weights can exacerbate such issues.
 Performing exercises from a stable seated or lying position gives you full control of the weight, minimising risk and allowing you to train in a confident manner, whether you have a pre-existing joint issue or not.

 The simplest form of many exercises is the variety performed from a sitting or lying position, as it allows you to focus solely on the exercise at hand.
 This makes weight benches ideal for users of all abilities, as newer lifters can learn the exercises safely, while more experienced users can push themselves to their limit on each exercise.